Chemical VS. Mineral Sunscreens

 Chemical sunscreens are by far the most prevalent products out there.
 They protect you from the sun by penetrating the skin and absorbing UV light, kind of like a sponge.

 Chemical sunscreens solved the whitening problem that plagued early mineral sunscreens, and immediately became the norm.
 Because chemicals do not sit on top of the skin like minerals, they can be paired with moisturizers that need to penetrate skin to be effective.
 Despite these advantages, chemical sunscreens do have some limitations.
-There are no chemicals that that can cover the full spectrum (UVA + UVB) by themselves.
+There are no chemicals that can cover the full spectrum (UVA + UVB) by themselves.
 Each one specializes in a specific segment of the spectrum, which means that they need to be combined with other chemicals to achieve broad spectrum protection.
 While this is not necessarily a bad thing, the need for more ingredients has led to the use of chemicals that some consider controversial.
 Oxybenzone, PABA and octinoxate, for example, are common skin irritants.
 These chemicals can cause sensitivity in at least 10% of the population, but are still among the most commonly used ingredients.
 Not all chemical sunscreens, however, are considered controversial.
 Avobenzone is effective at covering the entire UVA spectrum, but needs to be combined with other chemical ingredients to provide broad spectrum protection.
 The good news is that Avobenzone can be stabilized so that it does not break down in the sun.
 Brands sometimes prefer stabilized chemicals when they are trying to achieve a certain feel in a formula.

 Which One is Best?